 Some states will want to know how the LLC is managed.
 There are two options:

 The fees to form an LLC varies by state.
 Amounts vary between $40 and $500 depending on which state the LLC is being registered.

 Filing the Articles of Organization with the Secretary of State is a major part of forming an LLC, but, there are a few other items to complete.

 An Operating Agreement is a legal document outlining the roles and responsibilities of the members of the LLC, how to distribute profits, who has signing authority, the LLC tax status and much more.
 An Operating Agreement is only required in California, Delaware, Maine, Missouri, Nebraska, and New York.
 Even though it is not required to create an Operating Agreement in most states, it’s especially recommended for multi-member LLCs.

 After filing the LLC, be sure to register for an Employer Identification Number (EIN) with the Internal Revenue Service (IRS).
 The EIN is like a social security number for an individual, but instead for a business.
-This number is required before registering with the state, opening a business bank account or hiring employees.
+This number is required before registering with the state, open a checking account for the LLC or hiring employees.
 There is no cost to apply, and it takes about 5 minutes to get.
 See how to apply for an LLC EIN.

 Not directly related to the LLC, most businesses will need to apply for business licenses, sales tax permits, self-employment taxes and more.
 See the Guide to Starting a Business in your state for more information.

 In most states, you will have to renew the LLC by filing an annual report, though some state file as infrequently as every 10 years.
 The annual report state fees for an LLC range from $0 to $500 annually.